raphaelr/tiny-azagent/README.md

 3. Your disk image must have preconfigured users.
 This agent does not install SSH keys or root passwords.
 4. If you want to use the temporary resource disk, you must manually mount/format it (e.g. udev disk with [`ATTRS{device_id}=="?00000000-0001-*"`](https://github.com/Azure/WALinuxAgent/blob/04ded9f0b708cfaf4f9b68eead1aef4cc4f32eeb/config/66-azure-storage.rules#L9)

+A VM configuration demonstrating this is in `nix/test-vm.nix`.

 ## License